influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/suspendTemplate.md

 # workflow.v1alpha1.suspendTemplate

-SuspendTemplate is a template subtype to suspend a workflow at a predetermined point in time
+"SuspendTemplate is a template subtype to suspend a workflow at a predetermined point in time"

 ## Index